vijay-shankaranand/tp/docs/UserGuide.md

 * This command will follow all the notes specified under [`add_contact`](#adding-a-contact-add-contact) feature.

 Examples:
-*  `edit_contact 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
+*  `edit_contact 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
-*  `edit_contact 2 n/Betsy Crower t/` Edits the name of the 2nd contact to be `Betsy Crower` and clears all existing tags.
+*  `edit_contact 2 n/Betsy Crower t/` edits the name of the 2nd contact to be `Betsy Crower` and clears all existing tags.

 ### Locating contacts by name : `find_contact`
 <box type="info" style="background-color:#1e90ff; color: white;">